dustinpfister/blog_posts/_posts/threejs-camera-perspective.md

 * camera.near
 * camera.far

-If you change a property you will need to call updateProjectionMatrix in order to re generate the pyramid geometry. like so:
+However if I make a change to a value that has to do with the position, rotation, or any kind of Object3d level class property such as the name of the camera for example, then there is no need to call the update projection matrix method.
+Changes to those kinds of values will always have the same result as with any other object in threejs such as a Mesh, or Group.

 ```js
 (function () {